Ireland in the Junior Eurovision Song Contest: History

+In 2022, Ireland achieved its best result in the contest, when Sophie Lennon finished in fourth place with the power ballad "Solas".
+However, the following year in 2023, in a reversal of fortunes, Ireland achieved last place for the first time in its participation.

 Junior Eurovision Éire

 Junior Eurovision Éire is an Irish television show which has served as Ireland's national final for the Junior Eurovision Song Contest since the country's debut in 2015.
-The show was hosted by Eoghan McDermott from 2015-2019.
+The show was hosted by Eoghan McDermott from 2015 to 2019.
 Between 2015 and 2018, the show selected both the song and the artist, while in 2019 and 2021 the show selected only the artist, and the song was selected internally.

 McDermott stepped down from the programme in 2021, and was replaced by Louise Cantillon.

 Participation overview

 Commentators and spokespersons

+The contests are broadcast online worldwide through the official Junior Eurovision Song Contest website junioreurovision.tv and YouTube.
+In 2015, the online broadcasts featured commentary in English by junioreurovision.tv editor Luke Fisher and 2011 Bulgarian Junior Eurovision Song Contest entrant Ivan Ivanov.
+The Irish broadcaster, TG4, sent their own commentators to the contest in order to provide commentary in the Irish language.
+Spokespersons were also chosen by the national broadcaster in order to announce the awarding points from France.
+The table below list the details of each commentator and spokesperson since 2015.